no-budy/dessertbot/README.md

 python3 dessertBot.py
 ```

-#### You will have to remove the crpyto files and session.txt every time you restart the bot.
+#### You will have to remove the crypto files and session.txt every time you restart the bot.
 This seems to be an issue with the simplematrixbotlib